Hash Rate Explained: Bitcoin's Core Computational Power

 Key Takeaways

-• Network Security: A high hash rate makes the network more secure against malicious 51% attacks.
+• Network Security: A higher hash rate signifies a more secure network, resistant to 51% attacks.

 What is Hash Rate?